spacecolonyone/MarsCityState/README.md

 ```
 diagram of Governor, Service companies, Residents
+- life support - with minimum set of services
+- politics, culture, economy, ... - participates in the "global" (now interplanetary) system but will quickly build own style and add to diversity of human civilization.
+Large set of services.
+Good standard of living.
+It will become a great place to live in
 ```

  - Governor - the governor provides the infrastructure and a service platform for the services